We all know the purpose of using cat litter when you own a cat, but you might be surprised at the multitude of uses for

 6. Uses For Cat Litter – Gasoline Spills

 Many people use cat litter to soak up gasoline spills on their garage floor or oil spills under a car or truck before cleaning them up with a shop vacuum.

 If you’re going to do this, be sure to wear rubber boots and rubber gloves as petroleum products can cause skin irritation after prolonged exposure, even these small amounts soaked into clay granules!

 7. Uses For Cat Litter – In The Car And The Closet

-If you have a car that tends to “sweat” on hot days, place a layer of kitty litter on the floor (in a largish, shallow container) of the trunk to help absorb the moisture and keep your car from becoming musty.
+Does your car tend to “sweat” on hot days?
+Put some kitty litter on the floor (in a largish, shallow container) of the trunk.
+This is to help absorb the moisture and keep your car from becoming musty.
 Remember to remove the container or put a lid on it when driving.

 Is your closet smelling musty?
-You can also do this in your closets to help absorb moisture and prevent mildew growth.
+You can also use kitty litter in your closets to help with moisture absorption and prevent mildew growth.
 Put the litter into a small container.
-Be sure to replace the cat litter every few months
+Be sure to replace the cat litter every few months.

 8. Uses For Cat Litter – Oil Spills In The Kitchen